 1. Using a Poor Logo

-You can’t create a brand without a logo just like you can’t publish a book without a cover.
+You can’t create a brand without creating your own logo just like you can’t publish a book without a cover.
 However, you shouldn’t create a logo just for the sake of it.
 The design should have some meaning.
 It should represent your company’s ideologies and carry the message you want to convey to your customers and others who are on the fence.

 If you have already spent a lot of money on the logo design (which is easily possible if you approached a professional graphic design studio), then you don’t have to break the bank again.
 In fact, you can create the perfect logo yourself without compromising with the quality by using any decent online logo designer for a small fee.
 There are lots of such services on the Internet just a few clicks away.